kiwix/kiwix-apache/README.md

 ## Building the code
 The build is currently performed by a crude, limited bash script `build.sh`.
 The script requires `sudo` to install the module.
-For now, You'll have to manually edit the build.sh script to change the path where your `kiwix-build` has been compiled.
+For now, You'll have to tell the `build.sh` script where `kiwix-build` has been compiled as follows:

+`KIWIX_LIB=/home/julian/myopensourceprojects/kiwix-build/BUILD_native_dyn/INSTALL/ bash ./build.sh`

+Note: this needs to point to the INCLUDE folder which is generated as part of building kiwix-lib.
+This folder then has the include and library folders.
+We aim to improve the build once kiwix-lib is built automatically.

 ## Configuring Apache to enable the module
 The configuration process varies by platform.
 Debian provides tools to enable and disable modules, for other platforms hand-editing of the Apache Server configuration may be necessary.